SCdummer/joint-manifold-learning-and-ot/README.md

 - max_val denotes the maximum value that is used when plotting the images.

 ### `src.evaluation.images_to_matplotlib_pngs.py`
-This code creates png images of the gorund truth data via matplotlib.
+This code creates png images of the ground truth data via matplotlib.
 This might be useful when comparing the reconstruction to the ground truth.
 The parameters can be changed inside the function itself.

 ## Some final remark